Fluency: Assessing and Tracking Progress

 Steps:

-Create the chart below.
-Enter the baseline data into your sheet (e.g., Tim read 2 nonsense words correctly).
-Put the 2 in both columns.
+Administer the first assessment and then create the chart below on Google Sheets.
+Enter the baseline data (the first assessment’s score) in your sheet in both columns (e.g., Tim read two nonsense words correctly).
 The end-of-year goal is 31.

 The end-of-year goal is 31 nonsense words, so Tim needs 29 more nonsense words read correctly to reach the goal.
+(31 words needed minus the 2 he has.)
 Divide 29 by the 17 testing opportunities.
-This means Tim should improve by 1.7 words at each assessment point. -
+This means Tim should improve by 1.7 words at each assessment point.

-Go to the September Target Line—that is C3.
+5. Go to the September Target Line—that is “C3.”

 Highlight the box below it.